-Street Refer to either 'A' or 'B' Streets in this Designations: Plan.
-Exhibit 4.1 on page 66 in Section the standards in this Plan.

-4.5 shows character zones and street types and street designations applicable to Mandatory Primary Streets, subject to low traffic volumes.
+Refer to either 'A' or 'B' Streets in this Plan.
+Exhibit 4.1 on page 64 in Section 4.5 shows character zones and street types and street designations applicable to Primary Streets, subject to the standards in this Plan.